0xbearm/mcp-server/README.md

 - `python-ssh-mcp`: manages SSH sessions and executes commands on configured hosts.
-- `postgres-mcp`: the upstream PostgreSQL MCP server, launched with `--access-mode=unrestricted`.
+- `postgres-mcp`: the upstream PostgreSQL MCP server, launched with
 - `ghidra-mcp`: bridges MCP stdio to the GhidraMCP plugin running in a host Ghidra instance.

-The PostgreSQL server has unrestricted database access.
-Only expose it to trusted MCP clients and use a database role with appropriate permissions.

 ## Requirements